creecros/Task2pdf/README.md

 # Task2PDF

-Print Task Details to PDF
+Convert a Task to a PDF, Printer Friendly!

 # What do?